 • Engage in hands-on learning activities, including history, land stewardship, genealogy, medicine, and bridge-building with communities.
 The program features workshops with well-known speakers, respected Elders, and youth participants to focus on the four programming elements:1) Atalokana & Tippacimowina (Oral Traditions), 2) Understanding Our History & Rights, 3) Medicine & Skill Development, 4) Here In Community – Putting Your Knowledge Into Practice.

 • Build a circle of support for each participating Indigenous young person through trusting and dependable relationships that can foster a sense of belonging.

 • Coordinate flexible approaches with Indigenous children under the government's care to ensure accessibility and participation.

 The project and Project Manager, Cheyenne Stonechild are featured in Smash & Tess Blog.
 Smash & Tess, a Vancouver-designed, North American made and globally inspired, clothing manufacturer is collaborating with the 4 the Generation program.
 4 the Generation's cultural retreat for Indigenous youth was also featured in a 2019 edition of Power Pages, a magazine distributed to more than 2,000 youth and service providers (see page 22).

 "There are all these policies and professionalism, but sometimes you need to be a person.
 You need to bring a level of humanity when you are trying to build trust with a young person.
 It is about creating this ripple effect.
 We need to trust people to hold our hearts- to help us get to where we need to be." - Cheyenne Stonechild, 4 the Generation Program Manager

-For more information about 4 The Generation, contact firstname.lastname@example.org
+This project was generously supported by the Vancouver Foundation's Fostering Change initiative.
+For more information about 4 The Generation, contact firstname.lastname@example.org.